 To comply with State and Federal regulations, the Village of Warwick annually issues a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding and awareness of the need to protect our drinking water sources.
+Last year, your tap water met all State drinking water health standards.
+We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
+We did, however, fail to take one of twelve monthly samples for Total Organic Carbon at our Reservoir Filter Plant.
 This report provides an overview of last year's water quality results.
 Included are details about where your water comes from, what it contains, and how it compares to state and federal standards.

-If you have any questions regarding your drinking water or this report, please consult the Village website www.villageofwarwick.org. if you need further information contact Cathy Schweizer, Village DPW office at (845) 986-2031 ext.
+If you have any questions regarding your drinking water or this report, please consult the Village website www.villageofwarwick.org.
+If you need further information contact Cathy Schweizer, Village DPW office at (845) 986-2031 ext.
 110, between the hours of 8:30 am and 4:00 p.m.
 Monday through Friday.
 The Village wants you to be informed about your drinking water.
 If you want to learn more, please attend any of the regularly scheduled Village Board meetings.
 These meetings are held on the first and third Monday of each month.